-The previous sections of Chapter 10 of the CTFP Guidelinesthis chapter outlines the process and requirements regarding reimbursements and reporting for all competitive programs (including Project P) that are part of Measure M2.
+The previous sections of this chapter outline the process and requirements regarding reimbursements and reporting for all competitive programs that are part of Measure M2.
 A lead agency shall also use the following additional reporting and documentation requirements specific to any competitive project funded through Project P as part of the reimbursement process.
-The procedures of receiving funds are similar to that included in Chapter 10 of the CTFP Guidelines, with deviations to those guidelines as following.